 The Pope John Paul II Girls' team won the state cross-country championship in their second year of existence in 2019.

 Individuals On Four State Championship Teams

-The information below comes directly from the Washington State High School Cross-Country History document prepared by Rod Wilcox and Will Woodward prepared, except for information about Moriah Steinbrecher, Catelin King , and Taylor Ames.
+The information below comes directly from the Washington State High School Cross-Country History document that Rod Wilcox and Will Woodward prepared, except for information about Moriah Steinbrecher, Catelin King , and Taylor Ames.

 From The State Record Books: "INDIVIDUAL PERFECTION

-Few individuals have been on 4 state championship teams.
+Few individuals have been on four state championship teams.

 Obviously, it is hard for a freshman to make a state championship team.
-In 2010 three teams (Sehome’s girls, North Central’s boys, and NW Chr.
+In 2010, three teams (Sehome’s girls, North Central’s boys, and NW Chr.
 Lacey’s girls) extended their title streaks to 6 in a row.
-However, none of them had an individual on the last four years of their streaks.
-In 2012 two teams extended their title streaks to 8 years in a row.
+However, none of them had an individual in the last four years of their streaks.
+In 2012, two teams extended their title streaks to 8 years in a row.
 Three girls from NW Christian Lacey joined the list of 4 perfect years.
 During Mead’s 9-year title streak and North Central’s 10-year title streak, no individual ran all four years at state.

 5 boys and 12 girls have accomplished the feat.
 The honored few are: